mttcohack/MTTCoHack-SecurityCopilot-coach/README.md

 ![Microsoft Defender XDR Permission](./images/XDR%20permission.png)
   - Add a Defender for Endpoint device group.
 Set device name starting with "work" as the matching rule.
 Add the security group to the user access.
 Refer to [Create and manage device groups](https://learn.microsoft.com/en-us/defender-endpoint/machine-groups).
 ![Device Group](./images/MDE%20device%20group.png)
+- In Entra ID, create an access package.
+Refer to [Create an access package in entitlement management](https://learn.microsoft.com/en-us/entra/id-governance/entitlement-management-access-package-create) for more information.
+  - Add the security group in "Resource roles" tab
+  - Choose "For users not in your directory" and "All users (All connected organizations + any new external users)" in "Requests" tab

 ## Invite CoHack Participants

-In Entra ID, invite participants as external users
+Copy the link from the "My Access portal link" in the newly created access package, send it to the CoHack participants.

-- In message, state that this is for CoHack participants to join the hacking environment, and participants must connect to MSFT-AzVPN in order to accept the invitation.
+CoHack participants will click the link to request the access.
+They may need to enable MSFT-AzVPN to set up MFA during the activation process.
-- Under assignment, add "CoHack Participants" security group.
-- Send the invitation.

 # Solution For Challenge 1